 The company receives an annual grant from the Department of Rural and Community Development under the volunteering pillar, formerly the Department of the Environment, Community and the Gaeltacht.
-Boardmatch Ireland also derives income from training courses it delivers, board matching services, board reviews and corporate Leadership Development programmes it delivers.
+Boardmatch Ireland also derives income from training courses it delivers, board matching services, board reviews, Corporate Leadership Development programmes and Corporate Partnerships.